 While a challenging hike can be rewarding, nothing beats a relaxing walk through scenic areas of nature.
 At Estell Manor Park, bring your dog through level hiking trails that stretch through wooden paths and swamps for a feel of various New Jersey habitats.

 The park offers a six-and-a-half-mile hike as well as a four-mile trail.
 There are also two ADA (Americans with Disabilities Act) accessible trails that offer wooden paths through the swamp.
 The packed sand is perfect for both walking or biking through nature.
-For an easy, peaceful walk with your pet, this park has the most ideal routes.
+For an easy, peaceful walk with your pet, this park has ideal routes.

 Round Valley Reservoir – Hunterdon County, NJ